MiguelOmarBH/The_Simpson_Paradox/the_simpson_paradox_markdown.md

 depth are negatively correlated.
 But, what if we’re missing relevant information?

-As we noticed at the beginning, one the variables collected in the dataset are the species each penguin belongs to.
+As we noticed at the beginning, one of the variables collected in the dataset are the species each penguin belongs to.
 Three different species are available (Adelie, Chinstrap and Gentoo).